Social Networking ADVICE

 - Ask yourself if you would make the same comment in front of live television cameras

-- Remember that the media patrol footballers’ sites and can publish any comments made without your consent, as blogging is considered to be in the public domain.
+- Remember that the media patrol footballers’ Twitter, Insatgram and Facebook pages and can publish any comments you have made without your consent, these are all considered to be in the public domain.